-Consistent, punctual attendance in the clinical setting is essential in order to develop clinical competence, interpersonal communication skills, an aptitude for teamwork and professionalism, and appropriate patient care for diverse populations.
+Consistent, punctual attendance in the clinical setting is essential to developing clinical competence, interpersonal communication skills, an aptitude for teamwork and professionalism, and appropriate patient care for diverse populations.

 Students are required to achieve the minimum objectives outlined for clinical experience courses regardless of the student's attendance pattern.
 All clinical hours must be appropriately documented and will be reviewed and evaluated by MIRS Faculty.